JacoboLansac/audits/solo/tha-rwa/audit-report.md

 #### Impact: low

-A failing transfer of one of the stablecoins causes the other two to also stay locked in the thUSDSwap contract.
+A failure to transfer one of the stablecoins causes the other two to also remain locked in the thUSDSwap contract.

 - **Probability**: *very low*
 - **Impact**: *medium*, as only the funds that are currently in the thUSDCSwap are affected, but any funds that have already been transferred are not.